tropy/docs/omeka.md

 ## Using the Plugin

 Once you have everything set up, using the Omeka plugin is similar to the JSON-LD export.

 To export from Tropy, right-click on an item in the item table.
+From the right-click menu, select _Export Item_.

+You should see the name that you gave your plugin instance in the list.
+Click on the name.

-From the right-click menu, select _Export Item &gt; Omeka._ This action will send your item straight to your items list in your Omeka installation.
+This action will send your item straight to your items list in your Omeka installation.
 In the beta phase, there is no progress reporting in Tropy, so you'll need to go to your Omeka items list to see whether your items were exported.
 The lag time should be fairly short.

 You can export one or multiple items at a time by selecting multiple items before right-clicking.